 6 Weeks Pregnant – Your Baby

 Your baby already has a bloodstream.
-It’s heart, which is no bigger than a poppy seed, has started to beat and pump.
-The heart is not yet fully formed — it only has two chambers instead of the usual four.
-But this will soon develop.
-The baby’s heart beats at around 150bpm (beats per minute) which is around twice the rate of an adult!
+The heart, which is no bigger than a poppy seed, is not yet fully formed — it only has two chambers instead of the usual four.
+But these will soon develop.
+The baby’s heart beats at around 150 beats per minute, which is around twice the rate of an adult!

 If you could look closely, you would see four little buds, which will soon become arms and legs.
 On the sides of your baby’s head, eyes have started to develop.
 Over the following weeks, the eyes will move into the correct position.
+Nose, mouth and ears are also taking shape and will form your baby’s face.
 The lungs are just starting to appear, along with the kidneys and intestines.
 Your baby’s spine has started to form.

 At 6 weeks pregnant, your baby starts to look a little like a jellybean and is about 4-5mm long – the size of a grain of rice!
 Babies at this age are measured from crown to rump (i.e. head to bottom), so the measurement excludes his or her legs.